3XTron/CSV_tools/README.md

 It updates the font size for ttk widgets via ttk.Style().configure.
 This approach ensures all text-based elements are resized consistently.
 Zoom buttons are disabled at min/max scaling limits.

 4.9.
 Dependency Management:

 At startup, a function checks for pandas and chardet.
 If missing, a messagebox prompts the user for installation via pip.
 The installation is performed in a subprocess.
 The application exits if installation fails or is refused by the user.

 # 5. Non-Functional Requirements

 User Interface (UI):
 A logical layout with controls at the top, a central pannable area, and a status bar at the bottom.
 The main window starts with a default size of 1900x900 pixels and a default GUI scale of 1.2.
 The central area uses a vertical PanedWindow to separate the top controls from the main analysis area, which in turn uses a horizontal PanedWindow for the "Report" and "Log" panes.

-Performance:
-Handles multi-gigabyte files without exhausting memory due to chunking.
+Performance:Handles multi-gigabyte files without exhausting memory due to chunking.
 GUI remains fully responsive during processing.

-Robustness:
-Does not crash on malformed CSV rows (errors are logged).
+Robustness:Does not crash on malformed CSV rows (errors are logged).
 Gracefully handles process interruption and application shutdown.

-Maintainability:
-Well-structured, commented Python code.
+Maintainability: Well-structured, commented Python code.
 Use of constants for key parameters.

-Portability:
-Runs on any OS with a standard Python 3 interpreter.
+Portability:Runs on any OS with a standard Python 3 interpreter.

 # 6. Specific Technical Constraints

 Programming Language: Python 3.6+.

 Mandatory Libraries: tkinter, threading, collections, os, logging, sys, io, datetime, subprocess, importlib, re, math, chardet, pandas.

 GUI Framework: Tkinter with ttk widgets.

 Concurrency Model: Multi-threading (one GUI thread, one worker thread).

 GUI Scaling Implementation: Must be implemented by manipulating font sizes via tkfont and ttk.Style, as this provides reliable cross-platform scaling.

 Dynamic Chunk Estimation Logic: The estimation of total chunks must be performed dynamically by analyzing an initial file sample to calculate an average row size, avoiding "magic numbers".